documents4j/documents4j/README.md

 ```

 The above command starts the conversion server to listen for a HTTP connection on port 9998 wich is not accessible for the `LocalConverter`.
 The standalone server comes with a rich set of option which are passed via command line.
 For a comprehensive description, you can print a summary of these options by supplying the `-?` option on the command line.

+A conversion server can also be started programatically using a `ConversionServerBuilder`.

 #### Conversion client ####
 Similarly to the conversion server, documents4j ships with a small console client which is mainly intended for debugging purposes.
 Using the client it is possible to connect to a conversion server in order to validate that a connection is possible and not prevented by for example active fire walls.
 The client is contained in the *com.documents4j/documents4j-client-standalone* module.
 You can connect to a server by: